mjolnir-lang/mjolnir-language-reference/doc/docs/pages/structures.md

 // struct

-// structs are accessed by member name.
+// structures are accessed by member name.
 Always allow for that syntax
 // constructors provide named hints